 The ways in which we have begun to accomplish and connect to the community is through our weekly Mobile Food Pantry, as an entryway to eradicate food disparity-but we are just beginning.
 CGN is committed to being an inclusive, sacred, and safe space to discern about God's Word through small group discussions-theological, spiritual, and practical as well as utilizing and engaging Creation by being in the outdoors, meeting Creation and one another with discussions about what God's Word means for us now and how we can work towards liberation and transformative justice now.

-CGN is dedicated to being anti-racist, LGTBQIA2+ as well as welcoming everyone regardless of your journey.
+CGN is dedicated to being anti-racist, LGTBQIA2+ as well as welcoming everyone regardless of their journey.

 If you would like to know more about this community and ways you can be part of it, follow us on Facebook, Instagram, and YouTube or contact Pastor Kwame at (716) 768-1998.

 We believe that every community is filled with the Holy Spirit; we are here to affirm this good news here on the East Side, the West Side and throughout the wider breath of sacred community.

 In the winter of 2019, Pastor Miranda Hammer became involved with a group called VOICE Buffalo.
 This combined with some courses at United Lutheran Seminary about community organizing sparked the Holy Spirit and led to the development of Community of Good Neighbors.
 As a mission developer, Pastor Miranda walked the Genesee-Doat neighborhood and spent time listening to what folks wanted/needed from a church.
 Beginning in the midst of the COVID-19 pandemic on May 1st 2020, CGN started in what was Resurrection Lutheran church.